UCB-stat-159-s22/hw07-Group26/README.md

 - `update-env` update the environment
 - `html` build the JupyterBook normally
 - `html-hub` build the JupyterBook so that you can view it on the hub with the URL proxy trick: https://stat159.datahub.berkeley.edu/user-redirect/proxy/8000/index.html

-- `clean` clean up the generated figures, tables and _build folders.
+- `clean` clean up the generated figures, tables, data, and _build folders.
 - `all` run all the notebooks

 ## Notes

-- When using `pytest` to test the functions in the package, you need to call `pytest diagnosis` in the root directory.
+- When using `pytest` to test the functions in the package, you need to call `pytest diagnosis` in the root directory, i.e., in `hw07-Group26`, run `pytest diagnosis` in the terminal.
+Also, since our testing functions use some generated data, make sure running `make all` to generated all neccessary files before testing.